 Almost equally importantly states and/or counties can choose to make trial systems available on the public internet prior to the election.
 These would enable anyone to review ballots for accuracy, verify eligibilities, practice voting, and teach others the how-to of the voting process.

-And, the system improves ballot secrecy by eliminating the voter registration process and making it essentially impossible for party workers to track who votes for whom - and anyone stealing the data from one of the centers would need deep technical skills, a collaborator at the other center, and a suicide bomber's indifference to the personal consequences.
+And, the system improves ballot secrecy by eliminating the voter registration process and making it essentially impossible for party workers to track who votes for whom - and anyone stealing the data from one of the centers would need deep technical skills, an equally skilled collaborator at the other center, and a suicide bomber's indifference to the personal consequences.

 - the elimination of around 90% of the current dollar costs and legal risks associated with elections management;

 The cost issue is complicated by one of the major benefits of the system: this is a general purpose solution applied to voting during elections that should be used for other purposes the rest of the time - a reality that eliminates one of the big issues with traditional electronic voting systems: that the people running them generally have little applicable incoming experience and have to train, or retrain, every time the gear is dusted off for use.
 Use the system in state and county offices and the costs of running those offices goes down while information security and system reliability improve -and the cost of using them during elections is essentially reduced to the cost of moving some devices.

 Reducing the variable costs of running an election to the almost trivial has an interesting electoral consequence in that it allows state and county officials to greatly simplify ballots and campaigns by running separate election processes whenever appropriate.